 According to “Mobile eCommerce Stats in 2017 and the Future” eCommerce dollars now comprise 10% of all retail revenue and 62% of smartphone users have made a purchase online using their mobile device in the last 6 months.

 eCommerce is not limited to a website anymore.
 Your online business has to be multiple devices friendly to reach the customers conveniently through their gadget of choice (tab, mobile, laptop).
-With an estimated 10 Billion Mobile Connected Devices currently in use you need to build a website/app that is intuitive, flexible and user friendly across all devices.
+With an estimated 10 Billion Mobile Connected Devices currently in use you need to build a website/app that is intuitive, flexible, and user friendly across all devices.

-To make this an error free reality, you need to rely on effective multi device testing.
+To make this an error-free reality, you need to rely on effective multi-device testing.

 Emerging mobile market

-Challenges in the Multi Device Testing
+Challenges in the Multi-Device Testing

 - Too many devices, too many tests.
-Time consuming effort to get the right results across all devices.
+Time-consuming effort to get the right results across all devices.

 - Frequent releases and dynamic design changes has been a constant challenge for testers to certify the e-commerce website/App.

-Effective Multi Device Testing
+Effective Multi-Device Testing

 It is very time-consuming to run cross-compatibility tests on every single page.
 However, important e-com pages such as product pages, category pages, home pages need special attention if you want to ensure higher conversions.
-Device emulators can be one of the most cost effective solutions to overcome this challenge.
+Device emulators can be one of the most cost-effective solutions to overcome this challenge.
 They provide excellent options for network bypass, a pseudo-live environment, and test scripting languages.
-Using only emulators would limit the test on real-life scenarios making the use of real device imperative.
+Using only emulators would limit the test on real-life scenarios making the use of real devices imperative.
 The right mix of real physical devices and emulators would be the right approach towards cross-device testing to have a quicker and the better results.

-Another vital area to test ecommerce application would be its performance and security.
+Another vital area to test e-commerce applications would be its performance and security.
 Users are worried with the performance of application degrading as the size of cache increase and also skeptical about important credential information be vulnerable to hackers.
 So testing the load of the application with server side component by increasing the number of users is quintessential.
 Validating the application to encrypt username and password over the network would prevent any breach of important user information.